-Dr. Vanessa Sheppard and her research team at Georgetown University have been collaborating with Dr. Susan Love Research Foundation's Army of Women for study recruitment for over six years.
-The Army helped her team recruit for several studies, including the Protocol for Narrowing the Gap in Adjuvant Therapy (GAP) Study in 2009, the Stepping STONE (Survivors Taking on Nutrition & Exercise) Study in 2011, and most recently the Women's Hormonal Therapy Initiation and Persistence (WHIP) Study in 2014.
+Dr. Vanessa Sheppard and her research team at Georgetown University have been collaborating with Dr. Susan Love Foundation for Breast Cancer Research’s Army of Women for study recruitment for over six years.
+The Army helped her team recruit for several studies, including the Protocol for Narrowing the Gap in Adjuvant Therapy (GAP) Study in 2009, the Stepping STONE (Survivors Taking on Nutrition & Exercise) Study in 2011, and most recently the Women’s Hormonal Therapy Initiation and Persistence (WHIP) Study in 2014.

 “The Army of Women was an affordable, accessible, and uncomplicated method to identify potentially eligible breast cancer patients.
 We were able to successfully identify newly diagnosed women, interview them, and receive the medical records.
 With a limited budget – the Army was a critical catalyst to our meeting our recruitment goal.”